Adaptogenic Herbs of Ayurveda

 This was also true in the world of research.
 Until recently, much of the research on adaptogens was largely confined to Asian countries and received little interest (if any) from the West.
 Luckily, we’re seeing this change as adaptogenic herbs become more widely known and used across the globe.

-In Medical Herbalism, David Hoffman notes that the science around adaptogenic mechanisms supports their relationship to the “pituitary-adrenal gland axis” and that “their ability to ‘smooth out’ the body’s stress response may be related to adaptogen’s effects on glucose metabolism…[however] the specific mechanism of adaptogenic activity has not yet been elucidated.”5 We may be able to surmise that by supporting the adrenal glands, which support the regulation of stress hormones, including cortisol.
+In Medical Herbalism, David Hoffman notes that the science around adaptogenic mechanisms supports their relationship to the “pituitary-adrenal gland axis” and that “their ability to 'smooth out' the body's stress response may be related to adaptogen's effects on glucose metabolism…[however] the specific mechanism of adaptogenic activity has not yet been elucidated.”5 We may be able to surmise that by supporting the adrenal glands, adaptogens also support the regulation of stress hormones, including cortisol.

 As noted on Healthline, new research is looking at how these wonder-herbs may be helpful in supporting a wide spectrum of our health, including the respiratory system and the heart.6